 Previous travel to Israel

-Evidence of a previous visit to Israel such as an Israeli entry/exit stamp in your passport does not normally cause any difficulties when entering Egypt.
+Evidence of a previous visit to Israel like as an Israeli entry/exit stamp in your passport does not normally cause any difficulties when entering Egypt.
 It is, however, for the Egyptian authorities to determine the right of entry into the country.
 If you have any concerns, you should contact the Egyptian consulate.

 Evidence of testing for HIV is required if you are applying for a work permit.

 Some prescribed and over the counter medicines that are available in the UK are considered controlled substances in Egypt and can’t be brought into the country without prior permission from Egypt’s Ministry of Health.
 If you arrive in Egypt without this permission and the required documentation, the medication will not be allowed into the country and you may be prosecuted under Egyptian law.

 If you’re travelling with prescription medication you should carry a medical certificate confirming that the medication has been prescribed for a medical condition.
 The Egyptian Embassy website states that this should be in the form of an official letter from your GP, specifying details of your condition, the quantity of medication you will be carrying and that the medication is for your personal use only.

 For further information and specific queries, contact the Egyptian Medical Office in London on 020 7370 6944.